March Madness 2018 schedule and what to know

 How can I watch March Madness games?

-NCAA says that the national semifinals and national championship will both air on TBS.
-Other information for March Madness games is expected to be revealed as the "Big Dance" gets closer.
+NCAA says that the national semifinals and national championship will air on TBS.
+Other information for March Madness games is expected to be revealed as the “Big Dance” gets closer.

 Fans who want to see the action in-person can find game tickets here.